Is It Worth Upgrading to the iPhone 17?

 Take T-Mobile, for instance.
 They'll give you the iPhone 17 free via 24 bill credits when you switch to them and sign up for one of their Experience plans.
 The nice thing about this deal is that you don't have to trade any devices.

-The other perk is that T-Mobile offers 55+ plans.
+The other perk is that T-Mobile offers 55-plus plans.
 These plans give you all the benefits of regular plans, such as unlimited data, free Hulu and Apple TV Plus and the ability to text and call in 215 countries, at a discounted price.

-Say you do the Experience Beyond w/55+ Savings plan for two lines at $130 per month with two free iPhone 17s.
+Say you do the Experience Beyond w/55-plus Savings plan for two lines at $130 per month with two free iPhone 17s.
 You're saving almost $1,600 off the top, minus the sales tax and $35 activation fee per line.

-Then, you receive free streaming for Hulu, Apple TV Plus and Netflix.
+Then you receive free streaming for Hulu, Apple TV Plus and Netflix.
 That's a savings of almost $31 per month on top of the free phones and discounted plan price.

 I don't think Verizon's deal is as strong on the surface.
-They don't feature 55+ plans, nor do they offer free streaming services like T-Mobile does.
+They don't feature 55-plus plans, nor do they offer free streaming services like T-Mobile does.
 Between the two, T-Mobile offers much better value, especially if you're 55 or older.

 Should I upgrade to the iPhone 17?